chrokh/toow-old/_sources/chapters/maintainability.md

 How could it possible to have a high level of modularity while also having a low level of reusability?
 Why could such a system problematic?
 ```
+% TODO: If modularity promotes allowing changes that don't cascade wouldn't this promote repeating oneself?
+Is the antidote to that to improve reusability?

 ```{exercise}
 How could it possible to have a high level of modularity while also having a low level of analysability?